Sweet Potato Cabbage Cashew Stir Fry

 - Quick stir-fry sauce.
 I made a quick stir-fry sauce using soy sauce, pure maple syrup and hoisin sauce whisked together in a small dish.
 The sauce will be reserved right until the end of cooking.

 - Cashews.
 You’re going to need some cashews for this cashew stir-fry, obviously!
 I used raw cashews but dry roasted would also be suitable.
 Just watch they don’t have added oil.
 I like my cashews a little soft in stir-fries so I added them right into the stir fry to cook with the veggies.
 If you like them crunchy, you can reserve them until the end and use them as a topping.
-I used 3/4 cups raw cashews in the recipe.

 - Green onion.
 The green onion can go in with the rest of the veggies or be used as a topping.
 I love stir-fried green onion so I added them in with the rest of the veggies.
 You’ll need one whole bunch of green onions chopped into 1 inch pieces.